The Catawba River Baptist Association is dedicated to helping churches experiencing the following:

-Regular Member’s Meetings are held for prayer, progress reports and feedback.
+Regular Member’s Meetings are held for prayer, progress reports, and feedback.

-Congregation sponsors a fully assessed rePlanter and Congregation.
+The congregation sponsors a fully assessed rePlanter and Congregation.

 While time frames are unique to each congregation, the development of plans and progress toward identified initiatives follow this process.
 The following have been shown to be true:

-❖Existing Staff, Leaders and Stake holders must relinquish directional decision making
+❖Existing Staff, Leaders, and Stakeholders must relinquish directional decision making

 Entering the CRBA Revitalization Process

 Churches of the Catawba River Baptist Association may initiate the revitalization process by contacting the Association office.
-After obtaining initial information a meeting will be scheduled between Church Leaders and the Director of Missions.
+After obtaining initial information, a meeting will be scheduled between Church Leaders and the Director of Missions.

-To schedule a CRT Consultation contact the Associational Office:
+To schedule a CRT Consultation, contact the Associational Office:

 1812 US 70 E.,